cloudflare/cloudflare-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 ## How do I contact support?

-### I am having an issue with a locally-managed tunnel
+### I am having an issue with a locally-managed tunnel.

 Before contacting the Cloudflare support team: